noahsw/mlp-ppa-ics/README.md

 ### Android (Google Calendar account)

-> Google Calendar mobile app doesn’t add URL subscriptions directly.
+> Google Calendar mobile app doesn't add URL subscriptions directly.
 Add it on the web and it will sync to your phone.

 1. Go to **calendar.google.com** (web) → left sidebar **Other calendars → From URL**.
 2. Paste the URL → **Add calendar**.